mathiseelan/serverless-typescript/README.md

 Keep in mind that all the API has `/{NODE_ENV}/api` as root prefix

-## Serverless file

-[Serverless framework](https://github.com/serverless/serverless) comes in our help to easily manage our cloud infrastructure.

-Thanks to the configuration defined in the serverless.yml file, we are going to create an API Gateway with single resource which proxies the API calls to the proper Express route.

 ## AWS configuration

 Please be sure to have installed AWS CLI and configured it with your credentials.